stephanelsmith/micro-aprs/README.md

 In practice this means we:
 * Avoid floating point and math libraries and dependencies in critical sections.
-	* :+1: Integer math
+	* :+1: Integer math only
 	* :+1: Lookup tables
-	* :-1: Floating point math
-	* :-1: Basic math (sin/cos/etc...) or advanced math (FFT) libraries
+	* :+1: No external libraries or especially advanced math libraries (numpy/scipy/pandas).
-* Avoid memory allocation in critical sections.
+* Special care for memory allocation
 	* :+1: Pre-computing buffer/array sizes and modifying in place
 	* :+1: Using memoryview objects to pass slices to functions and modifying those slices in place
 	* :-1: Dynamically appending items to a list